-This year, proportion of developers that work in outsourcing companies versus those working in product companies is 60% to 30%, and only 3% of survey participants admit working at a startup.
+This year, proportion of developers that work in software development outsourcing companies versus those working in product companies is 60% to 30%, and only 3% of survey participants admit working at a startup.
 Although mobile internet technologies are improving significantly making it easy to work anytime from anywhere, only 4% of Ukrainian IT specialists choose to freelance (no change from last year).
 However, 16% provide freelance services as an additional employment.

 Regarding Ukrainian startups, 58% are actually home based, 24% have no particular place to work in, 11% rent office space and 7% use co-working space.

 Good news is that 73% of the Ukrainian tech specialists polled believe it’s highly important to consider and understand client’s business objectives when working on their software development projects.
 However, 43% admit having only partial understanding of client’s business goals and processes.
 Thirty percent say they fully understand their client’s business goals and challenges, while 18% believe it’s their manager’s task to make sure the project is being developed in compliance with client’s business strategy.
 It’s interesting to note that 9% of survey participants admit their clients don’t require that they understand their business objectives and have a shared product vision.

 Top 3 criteria for Ukrainian developers to choose an employer are:

 - Challenging and interesting project - 61%